NTRL-Anonymous/NTRL/README.md

 # NTRL

-Knowledge Graph Representation Learning with Entity Neighborhood Text
+Source code for the paper Knowledge Graph Representation Learning with Entity Neighborhood Text
-# Language Models as Knowledge Embeddings

-Source code for the paper Language Models as Knowledge Embeddings

 ## Requirements